Largy Waterfall: Location and description

 The waterfall is on the southern outskirts of Largy (Irish: Leargaidh, meaning 'Slope' or 'Hillside'), a hamlet and sub-townland through which runs the R263, the main Killybegs to Glencolumbkille road.
 The waterfall, which suddenly became famous in 2017, is just south of the R263.
 The hamlet of Largy is situated between Killybegs and Kilcar, the hamlet being a short distance west of Fintra Strand.
 The waterfall is located at the southern end of the townland of Largysillagh, the feature being immediately south of the Largy Viewing Point.

 The feature is inside a largely roofless cave, on the coastline of South Donegal.
-The waterfall is formed by Largy Burn flowing over a small cliff inside the cave, with the burn then flowing directly into the sea from the cave.
+The waterfall is formed by the Largy Burn flowing over a small cliff inside the cave, with the burn then flowing directly into the sea from the cave.
 In the Ulster Scots dialect, a 'burn' is a stream or small river.
 The cave opens out onto Donegal Bay, which is an inlet of the North Atlantic.